SVB vs HSBC Innovation Banking: onboarding time, account setup friction, and global payments support

 Steps:

-How do SVB and HSBC Innovation Banking compare on global payments support for high-growth companies?
+How do SVB and HSBC Innovation Banking differ on global payments and treasury capabilities?

 Expanded Explanation: